sentryco/SearchBarKit/README.md

 ## Todo
 - Maybe not hide close button on focus loss?
-- Add github action 👈
-- Clean up comments with AI 👈
+- Add more comments with AI
-- Add to main project (interfacelib?)
+- Remove unit test, add uitest

 ## Future improvments:
-- Add SearchBarIdentifier (injectable accessid) (for now these are hardcoded) 🚫
+- Add SearchBarIdentifier (injectable accessid) (for now these are hardcoded)
-- Move more metrics to const (later when it makes sense) 🚫
+- Move more metrics to const (later when it makes sense)